pagarcia/sam3-onnx-cpp/README.md

 the repo avoids re-exporting working image artifacts and concentrates the custom ONNX work on the video tracker contracts.
 Python and C++ then consume the same artifacts without depending on PyTorch at demo time.

+## Why ONNX?

+Native PyTorch or Transformers remains the best reference path for model development and quality comparisons.
+The ONNX path is useful when the goal is a portable runtime:

+- Python ONNX acts as a validation harness before the same artifacts are loaded from C++.
+- Python and C++ use the same `.onnx` model contracts, reducing drift between prototype and native app.
+- Demo/deployment machines do not need the full SAM3 Python stack at runtime.
+- ONNX Runtime offers a common API for CPU, CUDA, TensorRT, DirectML, and future CoreML experiments.
+- Splitting the model into encoder, decoder, memory attention, and memory encoder makes bottlenecks visible and easier to optimize.

 ## Repository Layout